What if you could instantly know which companies are the best fit for your product, before a sales call even begins?

 What sets Cognism apart is its focus on GDPR and CCPA compliance, international coverage, and phone-verified data.
 This makes it a great option for global B2B sales teams.

-If you want firmographic data that doesn’t just sit in a spreadsheet but actually drives pipeline, then Cognism is your best bet.
+If you want data for firmographic targeting that doesn’t just sit in a spreadsheet but actually drives pipeline, then Cognism is your best bet.